 Lending Library Policies

 Each participating library will be allowed to set its level of service and lending policies:

 - They may establish different lending policies for the following categories of ARKLink borrowers: undergraduate student, graduate student, faculty, and staff.

 - They may establish their own policy regarding number of items checked out and length of loan.

 - Privileges do not include journals, special collection materials, audiovisuals, computer software, anatomical models, reserve materials, or electronic resources restricted by licensing agreements.

 Lending libraries will take available and appropriate actions, including timely notification to the home library, to recover payment or materials from delinquent borrowers.

 - Patrons are expected to return the books they borrow from another library to that library.
-In the event that the patron is unable to return borrowed item(s), it is at your library's discretion to return the item(s) for them.
+In the event that the patron is unable to return borrowed item(s), it is your library's responsibility to return the item(s) for them.